 According to the book of Genesis, God gave Adam the task of naming everything he saw.
 In some translations of the Bible, the Unicorn was the first animal named; thereby, elevating it above all other beasts in the universe.
 Reʾem was translated “unicorn” or “rhinoceros” in many versions of the Bible, but some translations prefer “wild ox” (aurochs), which is the correct meaning of the Hebrew reʾem.

 When Adam and Eve left paradise, the Unicorn went with them and came to represent purity and chastity.
-Thus, the Unicorn’s purity in the Western legends stems from its Biblical beginnings.
-Thus the ancient Greek bestiary known as the Physiologus, states that the unicorn is a strong, fierce animal that can be caught only if a virgin maiden is thrown before it.
+Thus, the Unicorn’s purity in the Western legends could stem from its Biblical beginnings.

 Rishyashringa – Known to Buddhists as Ekasringa